How to Get the Best Deal on a Lawsuit Loan

 How Does a Simple, Non-Compounding Interest Rate Work?

 A simple interest rate is calculated based on the amount you borrow, called the principal.
-For simplicity, let’s say you take out a lawsuit loan of $1,000.
+For simplicity, let’s say you take out a case loan of $1,000.
 A 3% simple interest rate on that loan amounts to $30 interest each month, every month for the length of the loan.

 How Does a Compounding Interest Rate Work?